shravankoninti/Secure_Offline_RAG_System/application/README.md

 * Access the application through your web browser (typically http://localhost:8501)

 ### Using the Interface:
-* 1. Upload documents using the sidebar
+* 1.Upload documents using the sidebar
-* 1.Select your preferred response language (English/French)
+* 2.Select your preferred response language (English/French)
-* 1.Click "Process Documents" to index your uploaded files
+* 3.Click "Process Documents" to index your uploaded files
-* 1.Start chatting with the system about your documents
+* 4.Start chatting with the system about your documents
-* 1.Download chat history as PDF when needed
+* 5.Download chat history as PDF when needed

 ## Document Support